 ‘Helen & Douglas House picked us up out of a deep dark hole and got us on our feet again.’
 Kim, Toby’s Mum.

-If you have any questions or concerns regarding Coronavirus (COVID-19) in respect of our events please do contact Hannah Smart or Julia Woodcock in the Events Team at email@example.com
+Please continue to visit this page for further updates on our Events.
+If you have any questions or concerns in respect of our events, please contact Hannah Smart or Julia Woodcock in the Events Team at firstname.lastname@example.org